The commission you pay a realtor isn’t the same for every homeowner selling a house.

 Here’s what’s important…

-It’s crucial to have clarity about the costs of selling with a realtor.
+It’s crucial to have clarity about the fees you pay a realtor for selling a house.

 That’s exactly what this article will do.